 Prager et al (2002) conducted a study on healthy males aged 23-64 years with mild to moderate AGA to investigate the benefit of an extract of saw palmetto and β-sitosterol in treatment of the condition.
 At the end of the study period, 60% of the subjects from the active study formulation group showed improvement.
 It was therefore established that phytosterols were responsible for the actions of saw palmetto and are effective 5-α-reductase inhibitors against AGA (Chatterjee and Agrawala, 2003; Prager et al, 2002).

 Cho et al (2014) conducted a study to investigate the efficacy of pumpkin seed oil (PSO) on AGA patients.
 The study was done over 24 weeks on 76 male patients with mild to moderate alopecia.
 They received 400mg of PSO per day or placebo and results showed a mean hair count increase of 40% in the PSO group as compared to a 10% increase in the placebo group.

 Although positive results were reported by Cho et al, the results were only for vertex AGA.
 Those for frontal AGA were not reported.
 Furthermore, a study comparing saw palmetto and finasteride in treating frontal AGA reported negative results for saw palmetto (Verma, 2015).
-This suggests that phytotherapy is a worthwhile treatment for vertex AGA but its effectiveness in treatment of frontal AGA is still to be established.
+This suggests that phytotherapy is a worthwhile treatment for vertex AGA but its effectiveness in the treatment of frontal AGA is still to be established.

 Also, although β-sitosterol is an effective inhibitor of 5-α-reductase, it has poor absorption through the intestines (Uphadhyay et al, 2012).
 However, a strong advantage of phytotherapy over conventional medicine is that no obvious side effects have been observed except in individuals with phytosterolemia, an inherited lipid disorder (Ling and Jones, 1995).